Proving Experienced Legal Services to Offshore Workers in New Orleans

 “Maintenance” is the money paid to a seaman for each day that he is unable to work because of an injury or illness.
 The daily amount is supposed to cover reasonable living expenses until the seaman is able to work However, you will likely be shocked by how low this number is in actuality.

-If you or a family member has been seriously injured or killed as a result of an offshore maritime accident, it is very important that you contact a highly skilled Louisiana Jones Act lawyer immediately.
-No firm is better equipped than HHK to handle your personal injury claim stemming from an offshore maritime accident.
-Learn about your legal rights from an experienced New Orleans Jones Act attorney by calling 504-581-4892 or by filling out our free, no obligation case review form.
+If you or a family member has been seriously injured or killed as a result of an offshore accident, it is very important that you contact a highly skilled Louisiana Jones Act lawyer immediately.
+No firm is better equipped than HHK to handle your personal injury claim stemming from an offshore accident.
+Learn about your legal rights from an experienced Louisiana Jones Act attorney by calling 504-581-4892 or by filling out our free, no-obligation case review form.